 At one point, Betternet was acquired by AnchorFree, another VPN provider – the parent company of Hotspot Shield, and started to switch from an ad-based to a freemium business model.

-Betternet introduced a Premium version of its app late in 2017.
-This version allows users to access dedicated servers, a bigger IP selection and location options, and support.
+A premium version of Betternet was launched late in 2017.
+This version allows users to access dedicated servers, a bigger IP selection, and location options, and customer support (live chat and tickets).
 There is a free 7-day trial available that will enable users to try out the features without having to pay first.

 Betternet main features